Public access is an open forum where all members of the public are welcome to attend.

 Meetings are live-streamed and available to the public via the internet.

-If you wish to speak at Public Access you must officially register by contacting Council on (02) 4232 0444.
+If you wish to speak at the public access forum you must officially register by contacting Council on (02) 4232 0444.

-Requests can be made to our General Manager's office between 9.30am the Friday prior to a Council Meeting, and no later than 3pm the day of Public Access.
+Requests can be made to our Chief Executive Officer's office between 9.30am the Friday prior to a Council Meeting, and no later than 3pm the day of Public Access.

 Your request must indicate whether you are in favour of, or against, the recommendation(s) of the report.

-The General Manager has delegation to refuse an application to speak at Public Access.
+The Chief Executive Officer has delegation to refuse an application to speak at public access.

 If this occurs, the reasons for refusal must be provided in writing.